irena-flextool/flextool/docs/index.md

 Furthermore, the model needs to know that there is a link between the 'coal_market' and 'coal_plant' as well as 'coal_plant' and the `node` 'west'.
 These are established as relationships between objects. `unit__inputNode` relationship will therefore have 'coal_plant, coal_market' relationship and `unit__outputNode` will include 'coal_plant, west' relationship.

-## 3rd step - add the second unit
+## 3rd step - add a wind power plant

-Next a wind unit is added.
-The parameters for wind units include `conversion_method`, `efficiency`, `existing` and `is_active`.
-Note that wind does not require a commodity since the marginal cost of wind production is zero.
+Next a wind power plant is added.
+The parameters for this unit include `conversion_method`, `efficiency`, `existing` and `is_active`.
+Note that wind does not require a commodity, but instead uses a profile to limit the generation to the available wind.
+An 'wind_profile' object is added to the `profile` object class and the parameter `profile` is given a map of values where each time step gets the maximum available capacity factor for the time step.
+Outside of the figure, the relationship class `unit__node__profile` gets a new member 'wind_plant, west, wind_profile', which tells the model to connect the 'wind_profile' with the flow going from the 'wind_plant' to the 'west' `node`.
+There is also a parameter `profile_method`given to 'wind_plant, west, wind_profile' relationship with the choice 'upper_limit' selected.
+Now the wind_plant must generate at or below its capacity factor.

 ![Add another unit](./add_unit2.png)